 Adding GPS to radar detectors can give them some enticing capabilities.
 For instance, they can warn of red light and speed cameras.
 And most can lock out nuisance signals like the radar-controlled automatic door openers at the local Walmart.
 They can also display your speed; one will even show your altitude above sea level.

 Since the detector knows how fast you're driving, Radenso and Uniden models can reduce false alarms by shutting off the audible alerts below a threshold speed.
-Escorts reduce sensitivity at low speeds with speed-variable sensitivity.
+High-end Escorts reduce sensitivity automatically at low speeds with speed-variable sensitivity.

-Escorts vary the onset of red light camera alerts based on vehicle speed.
+Escorts automatically vary the onset of red light camera alerts based on vehicle speed.
 Radenso models allow the user to choose the distance.

 High-end models also have software that helps to combat nuisance alerts triggered by Blind Spot Monitoring (BSM) radar systems in cars.
-Most also use software to limit false alarms caused by traffic flow-sensing radar.

 BSM radar shares the K-band frequency with police radar and its signal looks legit to detectors.
 These systems are everywhere, causing frequent false alarms.
 The problem has become so intense that some drivers disable K band to quell the din.